miker704/Strife/patches2.md

     - Finalized Server MemberShip Actions.
     - Finalized app.jsx.
     - Moved Protected server route type.jsx version to deprecated.
+    - Created Typing bubbles (gray) svg which will be used to created the typing animation when a user is typing chat rooms.

 ## Backend Changes